There are few blessings without a curse hidden inside, nor curses without a whiff of blessing. Like most things, it’s a matter of how you look at it.

 What type of chisel is it?
 A striking chisel or a paring chisel?
 Each type of chisel is used for different tasks and in different ways;

 What and how were you cutting when the edge failed?
-This is important because some woods are best cut in a different manner than others, and some cuts require a special approach if we are to avoid damaging the chisel;
+This is important because some woods are best cut in a different manner than others, and some cuts require a special approach if we are to avoid damaging the tool;

 What is the bevel angle?
-If the angle is much less than the ideal for the type of chisel, plane, cut and wood, we may have found the culprit.
+If the angle is much less than the ideal for the type of chisel/plane, cut and wood, we may have found the culprit.
 Finding the perfect angle for your chisel and situation may take some experimentation;

 How did the edge fail?
 Did it crumble?
 Chip?
 Roll?
+Dent?
 A combo failure (with cheese)?
 This will tell us a lot about the tool.

 Was the wood you were cutting dirty?
 Did it contain embedded grit?
 This is an important question because many people carelessly use their valuable chisels, planes and powertools to cut hard minerals instead of scrumptious wood.
 The lesson?
 Don’t be a slob: Scrub your wood with a steel brush before cutting it.
 And saw off the last 3~4 millimeters off both ends of every board, or at least chamfer the ends with a block plane, drawknife or knife to remove the grit always embedded in end grain, before you put it through your jointer, thickness planner or tablesaw, or cut it with handsaws, planes or chisel.
 If you have not made a habit of doing this, don your scratchy sackcloth tidy whities, smear ashes on your face, then repent and be baptized because you have been abusing your innocent tools, Bubba.
 Clean your wood and you will notice the difference.
 Strange that no one I have ever asked this question to has admitted to using dirty, stony wood at first.
 The reason is usually simply that they didn’t realize it was filthy until I pointed it out to them, just as it was pointed out to me many years ago.
 What’s that you say?
 You don’t have a stiff steel wire brush in your toolbox?!
 Shame on you;